Coded-Commerce-LLC/WooCommerce-Prune-Orders/readme.txt

 == Changelog ==

+= 1.2 on 2020-02-06 =
+* Updated: code cleanup and updating tested-to metadata.

 = 1.1 on 2018-10-04 =
-* Added: feature to set date to prune up to
+* Added: feature to set date to prune up to.
-* Added: plugin metadata for WooCommerce
+* Added: plugin metadata for WooCommerce.
-* Updated: cleaned PHP array instances to PHP5.4 standard
+* Updated: cleaned PHP array instances to newer standard.
-* Fixed: singular/plural response message
+* Fixed: singular/plural response message.

 = 1.0 on 2018-07-09 =
-* Initial commit
+* Initial commit.